oddsockmachine/interview_project/README.md

 `80.112.125.122 : 18/07/22 01:06 - 18/07/22 01:18`

-We would like to take log files like this, understand the contents, and perform some basic analysis to alert us if anything shady is happening... things like extra long ssh sessions, or some IPs accessing repeatedly.
+We would like to take log files like this, understand the contents, and perform some basic analysis to alert us if anything concerning is happening... things like extra long ssh sessions, or some IPs accessing repeatedly.

 ## Example roadmap